 Through our shareholder-approved Director Stock Compensation Plan, non-employee directors can elect to receive part or all of their compensation in stock rather than cash.
-Under this plan, stock options are granted to participating directors at the end of each calendar year, with an exercise price equal to the fair market value (as determined under the plan) of our stock on the date of grant and the number of option shares granted to a participating director determined by dividing the amount of cash compensation he or she elected to have paid in options by the fair market value of an option to purchase our stock.
+Under this plan, stock options are granted to participating directors at the end of each calendar year, and the number of option shares granted to a participating director is based on the amount of cash compensation he or she elected to have paid in options and the fair market value of such options as determined under the plan.
 The stock options are exercisable six months after the date of grant and have a ten-year exercise period.
 None of the thirteen eligible directors participated in the Director Stock Compensation Plan in 2005, and none of the eleven eligible directors have elected to participate in this plan in 2006.